 - ½ cup sliced red onion

-- ½ cup canned, jarred or frozen artichoke hearts (drained or thawed)
+- ½ cup canned, jarred, or frozen artichoke hearts (drained or thawed)

-- ½ cup feta cheese, crumbled
+- ½ cup crumbled feta cheese

-- ¼ cup pitted kalamata olives, halved
+- ¼ cup pitted and halved kalamata olives

-- 1 small avocado, sliced
+- 1 small avocado, peeled, pitted, and sliced

 - 1 cup cooked and cooled quinoa*